paulloy/Mourne-Book-Club/README.md

 ### Contact Form

 The Contact page features a form that a user may fill out if they have any questions they wish to ask.

+### Modal

+When Login is selected on the navbar, a modal appears which will allow a user to login to their Mourne Book Club account.
+If they are not a member, there is a register link which will close the login modal and bring up a register modal.

 ## Technologies Used